Independent Living Skills Training

 - Connect consumers with the appropriate resources necessary to meet their needs.

-- Provide trainings and workshops for people with disabilities, their families and the community.
+- Provide outreach, training and workshops for people with disabilities, their families and the community.

 - Assist people with disabilities to transition from nursing homes and other institutional settings back to their homes and community.

-- Provide, through the Youth Services program, information and training to youth and their families about transition from high school to adult life.
-Facilitate the SAIL, Self-Advocacy and Independent Living, program the dRC developed for youth ages 16-21.
+- Provide, through the Youth Services program, information and training to youth and their families about transition to adult life.
+Facilitate the SAIL (Self-Advocacy, Independent Living) program the dRC developed for youth ages 17-21.

 Deaf and Hard of Hearing Outreach